-The Maryland trial court system consists of Circuit Courts, District Courts, and Orphans Courts.
+The Maryland trial court system consists of Circuit Courts, District Courts, Orphans' Courts, and Tax Court.

 |Find court records by county||Find court records by town or zip code||Find court resources by category||Find court records in other states|

 |Please select a Maryland county below to view directory of all courts with links to court record resources for each court.||Find Maryland court pages by Town or Zip Code.||Select a court record or online resource category below to view all resources at both the statewide and county level.||Go to the court records pages for another state.|

 Maryland Circuit CourtsCircuit Courts have general jurisdiction to hear all civil and criminal cases but typically will only hear cases that are beyond the jurisdiction of other courts.

 Cases typically heard by Circuit Courts include general civil cases with more than $5000 in dispute, exclusive of interest, costs and fees.
 Circuit Courts also hear felony criminal cases, domestic violence protective orders and peace orders.

 Circuit Courts also handle divorce, child custody, child support, child protection, termination of parental rights and most cases that request equitable relief.

 Circuit Courts may have divisions for Juvenile Court and either a Family Division or a Family Services Program, depending on the size of the court.